-- 1. What Park Units would we like to survey?
-Recommendation - survey all Park Units to some extent whenever feasible. - 2.
+- 1. What Park Units would we like to survey? - 2.
 What areas within Park Units are the highest priority?

-Recommendation: If you cannot survey an entire road and trail network within a Park Unit, consider starting with a combination of heavily trafficked trails and infrastructure areas (parking lots, campgrounds, maintenance yards) and more remote, high quality habitats with lower visitation.
-In this way, you are covering areas most likely to get new weeds and areas most important to protect.
-Usually you will find that trails cut through both of these zones and hit some middle ground as well.
-You can also start with these high priority areas and then rotate through the rest of the Park Unit in subsequent years, creating a 3 - 5-year cycles in which all roads, trails, and infrastructure areas are covered.
+Recommendation: If you cannot survey an entire road and trail network within a Park Unit, consider starting with a combination of heavily trafficked trails and infrastructure areas (parking lots, campgrounds, maintenance yards) and more remote, high-quality habitats with lower visitation.
+In this way, you are covering areas most likely to get new weeds and the most important areas to protect.
+Usually, you will find that trails cut through both zones and hit some middle ground as well.
+You can also start with these high priority areas and then rotate through the rest of the Park Unit in subsequent years, creating a 3 - 5-year cycles in which, ideally, all roads, trails, and infrastructure areas are covered.

 - 3. How many miles of roads and trails fall within the high priority areas identified in question #2? - 4.
 How many days would it take to survey the high priority areas for the first time?
 How many surveyors will you need?

 Early Detection surveys take varying lengths of time based on the density of target species, complexity of vegetation, roughness of terrain, and distance of the survey area from offices or work sites.
 Think about it roughly: You know you want to survey a five-mile loop trail at a Park Unit an hour from the office.
-That might take a day if you include a rigorous search of the adjacent parking lot and non-system spurs to viewpoints, etc.

-But it might go quickly if there are few weeds.
-Make this estimate as a rough guide to the overall need but be loose about it.
-Think in workdays or fractions of days, if feasible.
+That might take a day if you include a rigorous search of the adjacent parking lot and non-system spurs to viewpoints, etc. But it might go quickly if there are few weeds.
+Make this estimate as a rough guide to the overall need but be flexible about it.
+Think in workdays or fractions of days.

 - 5. When should surveys occur, based on the habitat of the high priority areas and phenology of target species?
-Are there any limitations on timing based on factors like heat, water levels, etc?
-You will need to integrate target species phenology after the creation of a species list.
+Are there any limitations on timing based on factors like heat, snow cover, water levels, etc?
+In addition to environmental factors, you will need to integrate target species phenology after the creation of a species list.
 At this stage, you may have some knowledge of how target species influence timing.
 Integrate that information if you know it or come back to it later. - 6.
-Do you want to do treatments on surveys?
-Or will you separate treatment and surveying?
+Will you do treatments on surveys?
+Or will you have separate days and/or teams for treatments and surveying?

 Many EDRR programs integrate surveying and treatment when feasible.
-Feasibility can be defined by a population size, time needed to treat population (no more than 10 minutes), access limitations, etc. Some detections happen after a plant has gone to seed or are made of species that are not treatable with equipment one can carry on a survey.
+Feasibility can be defined by a population size, time needed to treat population, access limitations, etc. Some detections happen after a plant has gone to seed or are made of species that are not treatable with equipment one can carry on a survey.
 These will require separate follow up treatment.
 The strength of surveyor's plant ID skills should also factor into whether to treat on surveys.